 It’s crazy how we’ve gone full circle with FJ40 builds; from mild-learning-curves of yester-year to V8 transplanted chopped-tub rock crawlers on 40’s with a full-circle back to restoring 40-Series Land Cruisers back to their original show-room stock luster.

-In recent years we have settled into what we call “resto-mod” builds with what we feel are classically built 40-Series; powered by the original Toyota 2F engine with a modern convenience of the Holley Sniper EFI system, Old School Family caged, ridding on 33″ BF Goodrich tires, mounted on factory 15X5.5 steel wheels (complete with hub caps!) suspended on our Red Line Land Cruisers FJ40 “Ultimate” 2.5 Lift Kit.
+In recent years we have settled into what we call “resto-mod” builds with what we feel are classically built 40-Series Land Cruisers; powered by the original Toyota 2F engine with a modern convenience of the Holley Sniper EFI system, Old School Family caged, riding on 33″ BF-Goodrich tires, mounted on factory 15X5.5 steel wheels (complete with hub caps!) suspended on our Red Line Land Cruisers FJ40 “Ultimate” 2.5 Lift Kit.

 You don’t want to go crazy on suspension, but you want it to wheel!

 A “classic” 4X4 Land Cruiser like the 40-Series calls for a “classic” wheel / tire / suspension package that is going to give you great drivability!
 The look is simply the side-benefit of the functionality, the functionality is the pure purposeful pursuit!

 There are “technical” reasons for each and every “visual” decision we make.
 We choose the skinny tire “look” for the technical benefits of “light-hand” steering feel.
 These rigs already do not have power steering, so if you want to have easy steering input, the skinny tire “look” is technically the way to go.
 “Fat tires” kills your scrub radius and will “hunt” every groove in the road!
 But if you have to have your “fat tires & finger-steer too” we have the cake so you can steer too: FJ40 Power Steering Conversions, FJ40, FJ45, FJ55 Series Toyota Land Cruisers.
 But you just have to have all that wide tire traction!